Mjonssonn/kimnovaq-backend/README.md

 # kimnovaq-backend
-Simple CRUD for a clothing website I made a couple of months ago, with MVC structure
+CRUD for a clothing website I made a couple of months ago, MVC structure with MongoDB as DB.